 Be prepared for the fact that Tibetan Mastiffs may not always follow commands immediately or consistently.
 Patience and consistent training will yield the best results over time.

 In conclusion, Tibetan Mastiffs are trainable, but their unique blend of intelligence, independence, and protective instincts means that training may require more time, effort, and patience compared to some other breeds.
-For experienced dog owners willing to invest in proper socialization and consistent, positive reinforcement training, a well-behaved and obedient Tibetan Mastiff can be a loyal and remarkable companion.
+For experienced dog owners willing to invest in proper socialisation and consistent, positive reinforcement training, a well-behaved and obedient Tibetan Mastiff can be a loyal and remarkable companion.